-Each entry is a tuple of size three:
+Each entry is a tuple of size four:

-{UserId, UserMod, UserData}.
+{UserId, UserMod, UserData, DefaultAgentConfig}.

-- UserId is any term (used to uniquely identify the user). - UserMod is the user callback module (atom). - UserData is any term (passed on to the user when calling the UserMod.
+- UserId is any term (used to uniquely identify the user). - UserMod is the user callback module (atom). - UserData is any term (passed on to the user when calling the UserMod. - DefaultAgentConfig is a list of default agent config's.
+These values are used as default values when this user registers agents.